grammarware/pdg/README.md

 ----------

 In order to run the tests successfully, [JavaTest](https://github.com/lulu516/JavaTest) should also be imported into Eclipse.
-You can start this project with a smile face via running `showGraphs(|project://JavaTest/src/PDG/Sum.java|, 0);` (first, `import Visualization::Vis;`)
+You can start the visualisation of this project by running `showGraphs();` after `import Visualization::Vis;`.

 ![Screenshot](screen.png)